meangrape/fdb-wiki/Brainstorming:-Making-FoundationDB-more-resilient-against-bugs.md

 a) Crashing the system early when invariant is violated can help uncover potential data corruption situation.
 b) The invariant failure can help uncover the root cause of a simulation failure and production failure.
 This saves time both in development and in production error diagnosis.

 This requires code change and expertise in each component.
 It can be hard to find these invariants.
+Linux kernel development uses invariants to crash the system early instead of letting a system wobble in undetermined state.